SilverXenolupus/SilverXenolupus.github.io/Extreme Cart Simulator README.md

 Follow the LAN SETUP instructions, but make these changes.
 1.Make sure that the person who is going to host the game has port forwarded the port "25432".
 2.DO NOT have the people joining enter the local IP listed.
-Simply have the host Google "IP"., and put in the public IP that is shown.
+Simply have the host Google "IP", and put in the public IP that is shown.